BENEFITS

 W9 / 1099

-Update W9s, where instead of your SSN's NAME / 9-digit number, you use your Association.
+Update W9s, where instead of your SSN's NAME / 9-digit number, you use a UNA.

-SSN tax liabilities (for this entity) can thus be reduced / eliminated, as the SSN entity is no longer receiving "income", and thus, has no filing requirements...
+SSN tax liabilities can thus be reduced / eliminated, as the SSN entity is no longer receiving "income"...

 UNA vs TRUST?

-The two feel similar in that both 1) provide private stewardship of assets to serve the lives of living beings, and 2) fall under Equity Jurisprudence;
+UNAs and Private Trusts are similar in that both provide private stewardship of assets to serve the lives of living beings (beneficiaries / members), and both fall under Equity jurisprudence.

-UNAs, however, feel much simpler to create and control as per it's own Articles and Bylaws (vs long-established-and-monitored Trust laws)...
+UNAs, however, feel much (much) simpler to create and control as per it's own Articles and Bylaws under California Corporations Code vs the complexities and formalities of Trust Law...

 "... it becomes necessary for people to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them..."